 Scheduling software for small spas

-Spa software for small businesses is affordable, easy to set up, and focuses on core functions like easy booking, basic client management, and simple reporting.
+When you're looking for spa software for small business, you need something affordable, easy to set up, and focused on core functions like easy booking, basic client management, and simple reporting — without requiring a dedicated admin to run it.

 Software to consider: